 Remaining competitive while producing products on par with the craftsmanship of yesteryear is no simple feat, but many find that implementing new technologies supports them in turning profits without sacrificing quality.

-For Mike Simmons, owner of the Clinton, Conn.-based Simmons Quality Home Improvement, employing skilled staff who know how to maximize those technologies is key to staying on top.
+Owner of the Clinton, Conn. based Simmons Quality Home Improvement, Mike Simmons, believes employing skilled staff who know how to maximize those technologies is key to staying on top.

 “Businesses like mine die on the vine when principals become antiques because the old guys don’t have any game anymore,” says Simmons, whose business turns 30 this year.